Paraphraser/PiBuilder/README.md

 #### <a name="runScript04HA"> install Docker + Home Assistant </a>

 This section assumes that you **do** want to install Supervised Home Assistant.

+> *The discussion below recommends that you connect your Raspberry Pi to Ethernet.
+I have installed Supervised Home Assistant, successfully, on a Raspberry Pi Zero W2.
+There is no Ethernet interface so, clearly, it works.
+A logical conclusion is that Supervised Home Assistant installer is now able to work around the problems that previously gave rise to the "use Ethernet" recommendation.
+What is unknown at this point is whether this new behaviour generalises to all Raspberry Pis.
+The Zero did hang but it was at the end of the 05 script.
+It's possible it was busy trying to get HA going and I was far too impatient.
+It came back OK after a power-cycle.*

 One of Supervised Home Assistant's dependencies is Network Manager.
 Network Manager makes serious changes to your operating system, with side-effects you may not expect such as giving your Raspberry Pi's WiFi interface a random MAC address.